sombriks/rosetta-beer-store/README.md

 Also because it's fun.

+## What do we have so far?

+- API
+  - beers listing
+  - beer detail
+- Client
+  - vue.js + browserify
+- Service
+  - expressjs + knex
+  - martini + sqlx

 ## How does it work?

 Each project will have one README.md explaining how to fire the engines.